Health-Education-England/tis-trainee-ui/README.md

 ### configurating e2e tests

-Before you can run the e2e tests (logging in as an authorised user using a One Time Pass Code), you will need to add a `cypress.env.json` file to the root of your project folder:
+Before you can run the e2e tests you will need to add a `cypress.env.json` file to the root of your project folder:

 ```
 {
   "username": "end.tester@hee.nhs.uk",
-  "password": "xxxxxxxx",
+  "password": "xxxxxxxx"
-  "secret": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
 }
 ```